-Columns represent the number of SNPs in the regression and rows represent grouping on \mathbb{R}^2 .
-The first column (headed 0) represents SNPs which were monomorphic in the sample.
+Columns represent the number of SNPs and the type of rule, while rows represent grouping on $R^2$ .
+The last column (headed $\langle NA \rangle$ ) represents SNPs which were monomorphic in the sample.
 The same information may be displayed graphically by plot(rules)